 The trail to Alta Vista is a short, scenic and popular trail that is easily accessed from Paradise – it is not a trail for hikers seeking solitude.
 However, the trail is so spectacular you probably won’t pay much attention to other hikers or them to you.
 Like other trails at Paradise (with a trail map) you can create a loop and trail junctions are well signed.
 The trail starts out paved but soon turns to gravel with views immediately vying for your attention.
 Just when you think the scenery can’t get any better – it does.
 When the trail is not crowded you may spot a marmot sunning on a rock – if the trail is crowded you are more apt to hear their sharp whistles than see them.
 Don’t forget to pick up a trail map at the Henry M. Jackson Visitor Center – there are unlimited options for longer hikes and better chances for solitude.
 Full Description

 10. Skyline Trail

-This trail also starts at Paradise and while the Skyline Trail is a strenuous hike there are so many scenic viewpoints along the trail that you can designate any of them as destination, lunch spot and/or turnaround.
+This trail also starts at Paradise and while the Skyline Trail is a strenuous hike there are so many scenic viewpoints along the trail that you can designate any of them as a destination, lunch spot and/or turnaround.
 Stop when and where you please.
 The Skyline Trail is also the take-off point for more demanding hikes, including Panorama Point.
-Hikers will not be disappointed with views of the craggy Tatoosh Range (south) and further – Mount Adams, Mount Saint Helens and Mount Hood.
+Hikers will not be disappointed with views of the craggy Tatoosh Range (south) and further – Mount Adams, Mount Saint Helens, and Mount Hood.
 Depending on snowmelt you may find the meadows carpeted with avalanche lilies; soon to be replaced with other colorful flowers ranging from lupine to Indian paintbrush.
 Full Description